-The Aboriginal and Torres Strait Islander Legal Service (Qld) LTD, is a non-profit, community based organisation contracted by the Commonwealth Attorney Generals’ Department (AGD) to provide criminal, civil and family law services to Aboriginal and Torres Strait Islander Australians and their families in Queensland.
+The Aboriginal and Torres Strait Islander Legal Service (Qld) LTD, is a non-profit, community based organisation funded through a single national mechanism managed by the Queensland Government – Department of Justice and Attorney General to to provide criminal, civil and family law services to Aboriginal and Torres Strait Islander Australians and their families in Queensland.

-We are also funded by the AGD under a Law and Justice Program to provide services in the following program areas:
+In addition to legal assistance and representation ATSILS is also funded to provide services in the following program areas:

 - Law Reform (especially that aimed at prevention and early intervention);